migoox/csharp-site/content/labs/lab01/index.en.md

 2. Keep the correct code (delete unwanted changes).
 3. Stage the resolved file and finish the merge with a commit.

-In Visual Studio, once you pull changes and there are conflicts, you can click each conflicting file and choose whether to keep the `Incoming` or `Current` option, while seeing the `Result` preview underneath.
+In Visual Studio, once you pull changes and there are conflicts:
+- You can click each conflicting file and choose whether to keep the `Incoming` or `Current` option,
+- you can see the `Result` preview underneath.
 After all conflicts are resolved, click `Accept Merge` to finish.

 ![conflict](/labs/lab01/img/conflict.png)